IT titans lose lakhs of crores as Anthropic soars; time to bet on domestic players? - BusinessToday

 The sharp rise of AI major Anthropic has put the spotlight on the valuation gap between global artificial intelligence firms and India's IT services giants.
 As enthusiasm around generative AI gathers steam, Indian IT stocks have seen their combined market capitalisation (m-cap) shrink in the recent past.

 In February 2026, Anthropic secured a $30 billion Series G funding round, pushing its valuation to a staggering $380 billion.
 The figure eclipses the combined market capitalisation (m-cap) of India's top listed IT services companies.
-Tata Consultancy Services Ltd (TCS), Infosys Ltd, HCL Technologies Ltd, Wipro Ltd and Tech Mahindra Ltd together command a market value of roughly $240 billion.
+Tata Consultancy Services Ltd (TCS), Infosys Ltd, HCL Technologies Ltd, Wipro Ltd and Tech Mahindra Ltd together command a market value of roughly $241 billion (around Rs 22 lakh crore).

 Anthropic positions itself as an AI safety and research company focused on building reliable, interpretable and steerable AI systems.
 A key differentiator has been its strong emphasis on coding-focused models, with Claude Code gaining significant traction among developers and helping the company carve out an edge in the fast-growing enterprise AI market.